needle-mirror/com.unity.xr.arfoundation/Documentation~/cpu-camera-image.md

 }
 ```

 In this version, the `NativeArray<byte>` is again a "view" into the native memory associated with the request, and you don't need to dispose it.
 It's only valid for the duration of the delegate invocation and is destroyed immediately upon return.
-If you need the data to live beyond the lifetime of your delegate, make a copy (see [`NativeArray<T>.CopyTo`](https://docs.unity3d.com/ScriptReference/Unity.Collections.NativeArray_1.CopyTo.html) and [`NativeArray<T>.CopyFrom`](https://docs.unity3d.com/ScriptReference/Unity.Collections.NativeArray_1.CopyFrom.html)).
+If you need the data to persist beyond the lifetime of your delegate, make a copy (see [`NativeArray<T>.CopyTo`](https://docs.unity3d.com/ScriptReference/Unity.Collections.NativeArray_1.CopyTo.html) and [`NativeArray<T>.CopyFrom`](https://docs.unity3d.com/ScriptReference/Unity.Collections.NativeArray_1.CopyFrom.html)).